-Along with the eight speakers, TEDxUW-GreenBay also includes two coaches that help shape each discussion to fit TEDx standards.
+Along with the six speakers, TEDxUW-GreenBay also includes two presentation coaches that help shape each discussion to fit TEDx standards.
 This year’s coaches include Danielle Bina and Shauna Froelich, two lecturers of Communication at UW-Green Bay.
 Bina offers experience with media and public relations training and is “excited to help the speakers share their stories in a compelling and engaging way.”
 Froelich holds experience in public speaking and hopes to provide constructive feedback that promotes confident speakers.

 About the University of Wisconsin-Green Bay